Let’s take a look at a few GPS activities for kids, where technology can actually encourage the kids to get out for some fresh air.

 High Tech Follow The Leader

-Another way you can use your Android phone to arouse the kids’ interest in the outdoors is an app called “My Tracks”, reviewed previously by Evan of MakeUseOf.
+Another way you can use your Android phone to arouse the kids’ interest in the outdoors is an app called “My Tracks”.

 You could actually make a cool game out of it.
 Have someone making the trip to record it and then play follow-the-leader and have everyone else try to follow the same path, wherever it leads.
 Depending on the path taken, this could be interesting.

 Use My Maps Editor for your Android phone and set up a geophoto hunt.
 The My Maps tab in Google Maps allows you to customize your own personal maps.
 My Maps Editor, which is free in the Android Market, allows you to modify your personal maps on the go using your Android phone.

 Using this app you can map out a route of places or objects as you go.
 My advice?
 Map a route with specific points along the way and have them find the places or objects using the GPS coordinates alone.
 Have them pose for a picture at each point.
 The challenge from this game should prove to be very fun for all.

 Create Your Own Geocaching Adventure